xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 In the marketing datasheet, you probably read that NCS5501-SE supports up to 2.7M+ routes or that NCS5502 support up to 1.1M routes.
 It's true, but it's actually a bit more complex since it will not be 2.7M of any kind of routes.
 So, how many routes can I actually use ?
 Well, it depends...

-This series of posts aim at explaining in details how NCS5500 routers use the different memory resources available for each type of features or prefixes.
+This series of posts aim at explaining in detail how NCS5500 routers use the different memory resources available for each type of features or prefixes.
 But we will go further than just discussing "how many routes" and we will try to identify how other data types (Next-hop, load balancing information, ACL entries, ...) are affecting the scale.

 Today, we will start describing the hardware implementation then we will explain how “databases” are used, which profiles can be enabled and how they can be monitored and troubleshot.

 ## NCS5500 Portfolio

 Routers in the NCS5500 portfolio offer diverse form-factors.
-Some are fixed (1RU, 2RU), some others are modular (4-slot, 8-slot, 16-slot) with multiple line cards types.
+Some are fixed (1RU, 2RU), others are modular (4-slot, 8-slot, 16-slot) with multiple line cards types.

 In August 2017, with one exception covered in a follow-up xrdocs post, we are leveraging Qumran-MX or Jericho forwarding ASICs (FA).
-Qumran is used for System-on-Chip (SoC) routers like NCS5501 and NCS5501-SE, all others systems are using several Jerichos interconnected via Fabric Engines.
+Qumran is used for System-on-Chip (SoC) routers like NCS5501 and NCS5501-SE, all other systems are using several Jerichos interconnected via Fabric Engines.

 We can categorize these systems and line cards in two families: